 Activities include community-based risk assessment and contingency planning, training networks of disaster response chaplains and resourcing our partner churches with Christian theology that gives hope and inspires faith-filled action.

-Part of this program includes working ecumenically through the Church Agencies Network-Disaster Operations consortium funded by the Australian Government as part of the Australian Humanitarian Partnership Program.
+Part of this program includes working ecumenically through the Church Agencies Network-Disaster Operations consortium (CAN-DO) funded by the Australian Government as part of the Australian Humanitarian Partnership Program.

 In Tuvalu early warning short-wave radios have been installed on all outer islands and one in the capital.
 Volunteers were mobilised to carry our tree planting and coastal clean-up to mitigate beach erosion.
 Church leaders developed teaching on God and climate change and were trained in carrying our disaster risk assessments and disaster response chaplaincy.